slopezpereyra/slopezpereyra.github.io/_posts/2023-09-19-TheDreamOfTheShadow.md

 not disclose what was said in the many conversations we had on the matter, I can attest that, eventually, after I insisted on a set of inconsistencies that were evident in his account of the facts, he gave an answer that amounted, for all practical purposes, to a confession.
-With great pain indeed, for I held him in the greatest esteem, and was truly shocked to find that he had actually perpetrated an act of such perverse nature, I decided I would not be his friend anymore.
+With great pain, for I held him in the greatest esteem, and was truly shocked to find that he had actually perpetrated an act of such perverse nature, I decided I would not be his friend anymore.
 But this decision, I thought, was one I should communicate to him face